H3AR7B3A7/DesignPatterns/OtherMentionables.md

 An object that is being garbage collected needs to be registered with the cleaner object by using the register() method.

 Usually the use of a cleaner is unnecessary.
 We only use it in specific situations, for example when we want to make sure sensitive information doesn't stay in memory.

+## Composition
+There is no way to extend an instantiable class and add a value component while preserving the equals contract.
+For this reason we should favor composition over inheritance.
+Instead of inheriting from an object we can add it as a private field.
+We can provide a public 'view' method to return the field to compare the object with instances of its member type.